KONG Classic Dog Toy (Large)

 Why Dog Toys Matter for Your Dachshund

-Mental stimulation is not optional for the Dachshund -- it is essential.
-With their clever and devoted nature, boredom leads to destructive behavior, excessive barking, or anxiety.
-The right toys channel their moderate energy into positive outlets.
-Their small size means toy selection must balance engagement with safety -- nothing small enough to swallow, but not so large they cannot interact with it.
+Mental stimulation isn't optional for the Dachshund -- I've seen what happens when smart, active breeds get bored, and it's never pretty.
+Their clever and devoted nature means understimulation leads to destructive behavior, excessive barking, or anxiety.
+The right toys channel their moderate energy into something productive.
+Their small size means every toy has to balance engagement with safety -- nothing small enough to swallow, but sized so they can actually grab and interact with it.

 Small-Breed Sizing for Dachshund (16-32 lbs)